 In 1985, the information technology industry and the government (AIST, a part of MITI) joined forces to establish INSTAC (Information Technology Research and Standardization Center) within the Japanese Standard Association (JSA) as they perceived a growing need to strengthen the ability to draft Japanese Industrial Standards (JIS) relating to information technology in a more timely manner.

-INSTAC, a non-profit organization, fulfills the following responsibilities:
+INSTAC, a non-profit organization, fulfilled the following responsibilities:

 INSTAC XML specifications